yuki-iptv/yuki-iptv/README.md

 Issues relating to TV channels and media content should be addressed directly to the relevant provider.

-Note: Feel free to remove Free-TV from Astroncia IPTV if you don't use it, or add any other provider you may have access to or local M3U playlists.
+Note: Feel free to remove Free-TV from Astroncia IPTV if you don't use it, or add any other provider you may have access to or local M3U / XSPF playlists.